chipsalliance/Cores-VeeR-EL2/docs/source/debugging.md

   - 0
 * - s
   - 4
-  - Not implemented (VeeR EL2 is M-mode only)
+  - Not implemented
   - R
   - 0
 * - u
   - 3
-  - Not implemented (VeeR EL2 is M-mode only)
+  - Not implemented
   - R
   - 0
 * - execute